zgtm/opengl-tutorial/book/main.md

 You can find the complete source code for everything in this tutorial on [github](https://github.com/zgtm/opengl-tutorial/).

-If you stumble upon any problem, or if you have something else you want to tell me, write me at <span id="openglatzgtmeu">opengl[ AT ]zgtm.eu</span>.
+If you stumble upon any problem, or if you have something else you want to tell me, feel free to open an issue or PR at github, or write me an email to <span id="openglatzgtmeu">opengl[ AT ]zgtm.eu</span>.

 <script>
 openglatzgtmeu = "opengl" + String.fromCharCode(64) + "zgtm.eu";